EvanCooper9/weather_sms/README.md

 On start, weather_sms creates a new log file, `000_boot.txt`.
 Everyday, a new log file will be created that includes the date it was created in the file name (ex: `Apr 02 2016.txt`).

 ##Next Steps
+- Optimize API call frequency.
+Curently, weather data is retrieved for every scheduled alert.
+Alerts scheduled for the same time and day should use the same weather data
 - Allow clients to respond with SMS to retrieve weather information
 - Allow clients to sign-up and edit their profile by sending a text message